property Grid.ItemFromPoint (X as OLE_XPOS_PIXELS, Y as OLE_YPOS_PIXELS, ColIndex as Long, HitTestInfo as HitTestInfoEnum) as HITEM

 End Sub

-The following sample prints the cell's value from the cursor ( the sample doesn't print the inner cells that are created using the SplitCell property of the Items object ) :
+The following VB sample prints the cell's value from the cursor ( the sample doesn't print the inner cells that are created using the SplitCell property of the Items object ) :

 Private Sub Grid1_MouseMove(Button As Integer, Shift As Integer, X As Single, Y As Single)